-As a liberal studies major, you’ll engage in a broad course of study, which serves as a foundation for meeting a wide range of future goals including graduate study, career development and community services.
-Because it is interdisciplinary, it is especially designed to prepare you for teaching at the elementary school level.
-Whether you choose a concentration in history or in biology, you’ll be equipped with the knowledge required to enter a multiple subject teacher credential candidates.
+As a liberal studies major at Fresno Pacific University, you’ll engage in a broad course of study, which will serve as the foundation for a wide range of opportunities including graduate study, career development and community services.
+Because it is interdisciplinary, this program is especially designed to prepare you for teaching at the elementary school level.
+Whether you choose a concentration in history or in biology, you’ll be equipped with the knowledge required to enter a multiple subject teacher credential program.

 Students must choose an area of concentration.
 Concentrations permit the candidate to specialize in areas of interest and depth.
 All students must complete a concentration of 12 or more units in one discipline or area of study.
 Concentrations may overlap with a minor.